howardginsburg/Cosmos-Task-Demo/readme.md

 3. Run http://localhost:7071/api/GetTaskView/howard to see the materialized view for Howard.
 4. Run http://localhost:7071/api/GetTaskView/sam to see the materialized view for Howard.
 5. Using the response from Step 2, change the 'status' from 'pending' to 'complete', and run http://localhost:7071/api/UpdateTask.
 Using the Data Explorer in Cosmos, you will see your updated task in the TaskItem collection with a new 'ttl' attribute set to 300 seconds.
 The TaskViews collection will have no documents.
 This is because our code deletes materialized views that have no tasks open or to be approved for the user.

+### Deploying to Azure
+Note, if you plan to test locally and run in Azure at the same time, you must either use a separate lease collection for the Change Feed or specify a lease prefix so that both instances of the function will process the change feed.
+The [Cosmos DB Trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-trigger?tabs=csharp#configuration) goes into more detail.
+1. Provision and configure a Cosmos DB account as described in the 'Running the Demo' section above.
+2. Provision an Azure Function App.
+3. Create the 'CosmosDBConnection' app setting in the Function App and set it to your Cosmos DB connection string.
+4. Deploy the Task Demo sample to the Function App.